Rigidity of singular de-Sitter tori with respect to their lightlike bi-foliation: Introduction

 \subsection{Connection with the smoothness of conjugacies for circle diffeomorphisms with breaks}

-As we will see in Lemma \ref{lemma-regularitilightlikefoliations}, the first-return maps of lightlike foliations in a singular $\dS$-surface are not only continuous but are actually \emph{circle diffeomorphisms with breaks}, and while it may appear as a technical detail, this regularity actually gives a crucial dynamical information on the first-return map $T$.
+As we see in Lemma \ref{lemma-regularitilightlikefoliations}, the first-return maps of lightlike foliations in a singular $\dS$-surface are not only continuous but are actually \emph{circle diffeomorphisms with breaks}.
+While this may appear as a technical detail, this regularity actually gives a crucial dynamical information on the first-return map $T$.
 Indeed, the seminal work of Denjoy \cite{denjoy_sur_1932} implies then that $T$ does not have an exceptional minimal set, and is thus topologically conjugated to a rigid rotation of the circle if it has an irrational \emph{rotation number}.
 Since $T$ is piecewise smooth, it is natural to wonder at this point if $T$ is actually \emph{smoothly} conjugated to a rotation.
 But as naive as it may seem, this question is an old and deep one which remains still open in its full generality.
-If $T$ is $\cc^\infty$ and its rotation number \emph{Diophantine}, Herman showed in \cite{herman_sur_1979} that it is $\cc^\infty$-conjugated to a rigid rotation, following the initial work of Arnol'd \cite{arnold_small_1964} on this question.
+Herman showed in \cite{herman_sur_1979} that a $\cc^\infty$ circle diffeomorphism is $\cc^\infty$-conjugated to a rigid rotation if its irrational rotation number is \emph{Diophantine}.
+The latter condition is necessary, as Arnol'd showed in \cite{arnold_small_1964} the existence of minimal circle diffeomorphisms for which the latter conjugation is \emph{never} $\cc^\infty$.
 Since these founding works, the research on this subject never stopped to be intensively active and we do not pretend to cover its vast literature.
 The problem remains unsolved for general circle diffeomorphisms with breaks, about which the optimal result up to date appears in \cite{khanin_c1-rigidity_2017} to the best of our knowledge, and answers the question in the case of a single singularity.